loguntsov/shared_cache/README.md

 # Usage

-Init instance of cache:
+Create instance of cache:

 ```
-shared_cache:init(cache1, 5)
+shared_cache:new(cache1, 5)
 ```

-All actions see shared_cache module
+All actions see shared_cache module or tests.

 Thank you.